 Preventing The Spread

 According to the CDC, there is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to this virus.
-However, as a reminder, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:
+The CDC always recommends everyday preventive actions to help prevent the spread of the virus, including:

 Infographics on the CDC's coronavirus prevention guidance:

 Remember to visit the CDC's website for the latest updates on the coronavirus and how you can prepare in your homes and your community.